 Effective Plugin State.
 Since YODA can retroactively run on temporal webserver snapshots, it records the effective plugin state in each of these snapshots.
 For each plugin, YODA uses the individual file states of all plugin files, i.e., added ('A'), modified ('M'), no change ('NC'), or deleted ('D') to derive the effective plugin state that could also take one of the four values: A/M/NC/D. If all individual plugin file states are added, deleted, or no change, then the effective plugin state is 'A', 'D', or 'NC', respectively.
-All other individual file state combinations produce an effective plugin state 'M'.
+All other individual file state 'M'.